dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 ### Extra Credit

+* add in [HistoryApiFallback](https://gist.github.com/timofei7/e2ba157ccb4a09dc5f382292af110b9a) - we'll do this one eventually anyway, but if you're in the mood now.
 * add in more robust image loading than just file-loader. (compress + optimize)

 ## Resources:

 * [getting started with webpack2](https://blog.madewithenvy.com/getting-started-with-webpack-2-ed2b86c68783)
 * [webpack docs](https://webpack.js.org/)